modyo/modyo-docs/docs/en/platform/core/the-modyo-interface.md

 # The Modyo interface

-In the following steps we will show you what you can see and do within the platform.
+In the following sections we will show you what you can see and do within the platform.

 ![The Modyo interface](/assets/img/platform/modyo-screenshot.png)